 - In the Basic Information area, you can find the Internet and intranet addresses and port numbers.

-Port: Enter the intranet port number if you use an intranet connection.
-Enter the Internet port number if you use an Internet connection.
+- Enter the intranet port number if you use an intranet address.

-User: Enter an account name of the RDS instance.
+User Enter an account name of the RDS instance.
+Password Enter the password of the preceding account.

 - Click OK.